brunocbreis/FuPlot/README.md

 # FuPlot

-FuPlot is a ggplot2 inspired framework for creating animatable data visualizations from tabular data for DaVinci Resolve Fusion.
+FuPlot is a ggplot2 (heavily) inspired framework for creating animatable data visualizations from tabular data for DaVinci Resolve Fusion.

 ## TODO